© Tammy Fifer, Louisville Zoo

 As flagship species, African and Asian elephants in zoos are important ambassadors for their wild counterparts and the wild habitats in which they live.
 Education programs at AZA accredited zoos play an important role in promoting elephant conservation efforts by educating people about the threats elephants face in the wild and providing mechanisms for people around the world to make a difference.

 The Association supplies conservation and education resources, provides financial support, advocates on behalf of elephants with a unified and consistent voice, and maintains partnerships with like-minded government and non-government agencies to raise awareness of elephant issues and promote elephant conservation.
 Recently, AZA worked with partners to support the creation of a Save Vanishing Species semi-postal stamp.
 Purchase of the 55-cent stamp provided funds to international wildlife conservation efforts, including those on behalf of African and Asian Elephants.

 Over the last three decades, elephant populations in Africa and Asia have suffered precipitous declines.
 In the 1970s, there were an estimated 1.6 million African elephants.
 Today, that number has dropped to less than 500,000.
-With Asian Elephants, the rate of decline has been less dramatic, but the population base was far smaller to begin with and there are estimated to be only 30,000 left.
+With Asian elephants, the rate of decline has been less dramatic, but the population base was far smaller to begin with and there are estimated to be approximately only 45,000 left.

 AZA-accredited zoos provide the majority of support for the International Elephant Foundation and participate in more than 100 elephant conservation and research projects, including field-based training of park guards and land managers, habitat restoration, activities focused on reducing human-elephant conflict, ecotourism, and community-based initiatives.